aio-libs/aiohttp/docs/client.rst

    *verify_ssl* and *ssl_context* params are *mutually exclusive*.

-   *MD5* and *SHA1* fingerpints are deprecated but still supported -- they are famous as very insecure hash functions.
+   *MD5* and *SHA1* fingerprints are deprecated but still supported -- they are famous as very insecure hash functions.